-Smartphones batteries lose their strength over time and become less efficient.
-In this article we will explain the factors affecting battery life, and then we will give you some advice that will help you improve your smartphone's battery performance
+Smartphone batteries lose their power over time and become less efficient.
+In this article we will explain the factors that affect battery life and we will give you some advice that will help you to improve your smartphone's battery performance.

 Although there are many factors that influence battery performance, there are three we want to point out to you: Battery Capacity, Processor Power, and Screen Size.

-First, battery capacity (measured in mAh, milliamps per hour) indicates the current intensity that the battery supplies to the phone in 60 minutes.
-Logically, the longer, the longer the phone will work without recharging
+First, battery capacity (measured in mAh, milliamps per hour) indicates the current intensity that the battery supplies to the phone in the space of 60 minutes.
+Logically, the longer the mAh, the longer the phone will work without recharging

 Second is the processor power.
 The more powerful it is, the more energy it will consume, which shortens the battery life.
 This is important to keep in mind, because depending on the make of your cell phone, you may prefer to sacrifice power in favor of autonomy:

-Third is larger screen sizes.
-Larger screens contain more pixels, so if you are thinking of buying a giant mobile be attentive with charging your device.
+Third is large screen sizes.
+Larger screens contain more pixels than smaller ones, so if you are thinking of buying a giant mobile phone, know that it could affect your battery life.
 Also keep in mind that AMOLED displays consume less than IPS technology.

-Obviously, with use the battery of any terminal loses autonomy and lasts less and less.
+Obviously, with use the battery of any terminal loses autonomy and lasts less and less long.
 In addition, the way we recharge it also depends on what we can stretch your battery.

-.
-Calls consume a lot of battery, so if you are low send text messages.
+Also, try turning off the cellular network and limiting the duration of calls.
+Calls consume a lot of battery, so if you are running low send text messages.
 Further, you can use a WiFi network if available, instead of your mobile data.
 WiFi could help you consume up to 40% less energy.
 Regardless of your mobile data plan, turning off mobile data will help you save battery power.